-A furnace flame should burn bright blue and in no other colors.
-Burning flames in furnaces that have a yellow flame indicate high carbon monoxide production.
-In other cases, a yellow/orange flame might mean that your furnace isn’t using up its heating fuel properly.
+A furnace flame should only burn bright blue.
+A yellow flame usually indicates high carbon monoxide production.
+However, a yellow/orange flame might also mean your furnace isn’t properly using its heating fuel.

 Combustion in a furnace could be potentially harmful and might leak out heating fuel or carbon into your property.
 Exposure to carbon fumes is deadly, and common signs of CO-emitting furnaces are: